Get ecogrid endpoints from Ecogrid registry

 Currently, individual endpoints for SRB, metacat, GEON, and Digir ecogrid implementations are stored in the KEPLER/lib/config.xml file that ships with Kepler.
 Unfortunately, these endpoint may change.
 We need to update Kepler to retreive these from the Ecogrid registry (at startup?)so that they can change and just send new values to the registry (Otherwise, distributed versions of Kepler will break when endpoints are changed!)

-#1 Updated by Derik Barseghian over 11 years ago
+#1 Updated by Derik Barseghian almost 12 years ago

 Endpoints are now optionally retrieved at Kepler startup.
 One has to manually enable this by setting the boolean autoDataSourcesUpdate variable in lib/config.xml with a text editor.